tomjoht/documentation-theme-jekyll/pages/publishing/search_configuration.md

 ## Excluding pages form search

-If you want to exclude a page from search add `search: exclude` in the frontmatter.
-By default, every page is included.
+By default, every page is included in the search.
 The configuration file specifies this default in the frontmatter of every page:

 ```
 defaults: